granthbr/api-gateway/README.md

-MuleSoft API Gateway Docker Image (with temporary licesnce for development)
+MuleSoft API Gateway Docker Image (with temporary license for development)
 ===============

 This project contains a Dockerfile for the deployment and packaging of a MuleSoft API Gateway with Docker.